Corporate Profit Squeeze Looms, Threatening Stocks' Climb | MarketScreener

 Dozens of companies have slashed their profit forecasts for the first quarter.
 Walgreens Boots Alliance Inc. last week became the latest big company to cut its full-year profit forecast as a result of challenging market conditions, joining corporate powers such as Apple Inc., FedEx Corp. and 3M Co.

-Now the question is whether the central bank's move to loosen monetary policy will continue to boost the stock market through its first pullback in earnings in nearly three years.
+That runup has put it within striking distance of the high it reached last September, just before markets were routed as the year ended.
+With money managers increasingly predicting a rate cut by the central bank, stocks could power higher through the slowdown in corporate profit growth, some analysts added.

-"Margin degradation could be more perverse than what we've seen the last couple of years," said Mike Wilson, chief equity strategist at Morgan Stanley, referring to the rising costs facing companies in the first quarter, from a stronger dollar to hiring workers.
-"Investors are rightly encouraged by the Fed's reactions, but the Fed easing on policy isn't going to alleviate margin pressures."
+"Investors are rightly encouraged by the Fed's reactions, but the Fed easing on policy isn't going to alleviate margin pressures," said Mike Wilson, chief equity strategist at Morgan Stanley.
+"There's a big risk to profit margins and quality of earnings we see this month and it's definitely not priced into the market."

-Analysts project S&P 500 profits in the first quarter will contract 4.2% from a year earlier, according to FactSet, followed by flat growth in the second quarter.
-That puts the broad index at risk of entering its first earnings recession -- marked by at least two or more consecutive quarters of negative earnings growth -- since 2016.
+Analysts estimate S&P 500 profits in the first quarter contracted 4.2% from a year earlier, according to FactSet.
+They expect that will be followed by no growth in the second quarter.
+That puts the broad index at risk of entering its first earnings recession -- marked by at least two or more consecutive quarters of declining earnings -- since 2016.

 Companies that miss earnings estimates could respond by cutting spending on capital improvements and labor, further strangling economic growth and reigniting a stock-market selloff, Mr. Wilson warned, adding that earnings misses tend to force companies to rethink their priorities.

-But year-over-year comparisons are expected to ease up for companies as they progress past the first quarter, said Lew Piantedosi, who leads Eaton Vance's growth-stocks team.
-The dollar is stronger at this point than it was last year, putting a strain on multinationals, while lower oil prices are contributing to the downward revisions among energy stocks.
+Year-over-year comparisons are especially tough in the first quarter, said Lew Piantedosi, who leads Eaton Vance's growth-stocks team.
+The dollar is stronger than it was at this time last year, while the pullback in oil prices will weigh on energy stocks.
+But those pressures are expected to ease as the year progresses, he said.

-Still, Mr. Piantedosi and others say they plan to closely watch what companies say during the first-quarter earnings reporting season, which begins later this week with results from JPMorgan Chase & Co. and Wells Fargo & Co.
+Still, Mr. Piantedosi and others say whether stocks maintain their gains depends on how pessimistic corporate executives are about the profit forecasts for the remainder of the year, with JPMorgan Chase & Co. and Wells Fargo & Co. among the first to report later this week.

 Money managers, including Morgan Stanley and Goldman Sachs Group Inc., have been pushing clients to consider alternatives in the stock market, specifically companies that have fairly high and stable profit margins, as well as an ability to boost prices.
 Procter & Gamble Co., which is up 13% this year, is among Morgan Stanley's picks, while Goldman has recommended shares of software maker Adobe Inc. and retailer AutoZone Inc.